Aaronius/penpal/README.md

 #### TypeScript

-Penpal provides a `types` file for usage with TypeScript; importing is simply the same as above:
+Penpal provides a `types` file for usage with TypeScript; importing is simply the same as above.

-`import Penpal from 'penpal';`

-If importing with the error codes you will need to do something like:

-`import { default as Penpal, ERR_CONNECTION_DESTROYED } from 'penpal';`

 ### Using a CDN